manojdavid40/manojdavid40/README.md

   ## :book: About Me

 - 🌟 **30 Years of Advisory Experience:** I've worked with Fortune 500 companies, startups, and everything in between.
 My expertise lies in understanding complex business challenges and finding innovative solutions.
 - 🚀 **Coding Journey:** After years of spreadsheets and boardrooms, I'm thrilled to be back in the coding game.
-Python has always been my first love, and now I'm exploring the exciting world of Machine Learning and Deep Learning.
+Now I'm exploring the exciting world of Machine Learning and Deep Learning.

 - 📊 **Data Enthusiast:** I believe data holds the key to unlocking business insights.
 Whether it's predicting stock market trends or optimizing supply chains, I'm passionate about turning raw data into actionable intelligence.